cap-js/change-tracking/MIGRATION.md

 - **`sap_changelog_ChangeLog`** — one row per change event (who changed what, when)
 - **`sap_changelog_Changes`** — one row per changed attribute (the actual field-level diffs)

-In v2, the `ChangeLog` table is removed and the schema of `Changes` is adjusted to store all data directly within it.
+In v2, the `ChangeLog` table is removed and the schema of `Changes` is adjusted to store all data directly within it and allow tracking changes on the database layer.

 ## Step-by-Step Guide